-Grilling your vegetables is a fun and easy way to create a delicious side dish or main dish!
+Grilling your vegetables is a fun and easy way to create a delicious side dish!

 Basically any kind of vegetable can be grilled.
 From your harder root vegetables such as carrots, potatoes, etc. to your softer vegetables such as zucchini and squash.
 The process is the same for all the different vegetables.
 The only thing that really changes is the amount of time it takes to grill them.
 The harder the vegetable, the longer it will take to grill.

 I use two different methods for grilling vegetables.
 The first is to place the vegetables directly on the grill and the second is to place them into some type of grill pan and then on the grill.
 I like to use a disposable aluminium foil pan for my grill pan.
 It is inexpensive and clean up is easy.
 Just throw it away.

 If I am grilling directly on the grill I cut the vegetables into bigger pieces so they don’t fall in between the grill.
 I cut my peppers into quarters and my zucchini and squash into longer, flat horizontal pieces.

 If I am using a grill pan I will cut my peppers and zucchini/squash into circles or coin shaped pieces.
 Just be sure that they are all the same thickness for even grilling.
 I will place asparagus directly on the grill but like to grill my green beans in a grill pan.

 After cutting up and preparing my vegetables I like to place them in a plastic zippered bag and add some olive oil and salt and pepper.

 Smoosh them around so that they get evenly coated with oil and seasoning.

 Then it is time to heat up the grill.
 I put mine on a medium heat.
 If you are using the first method, place your cut vegetables directly onto your grill.